*This post may contain Amazon or other affiliate links

-A question I get just about every day is, “What do you have in green tea?”
-Some of these customers are seasoned green tea drinkers looking for something specific.
-But more often, the comes from people who are new to green tea and want to try it because they have heard about its health benefits.
-For those that are new to green tea, this article will provide a brief overview of what is green tea, as well as the distinction between the two main types of green tea that we carry.
-The next article will discuss the health benefits of green tea as well as the advantages of green tea over other teas.
+Every day, I get questions about green tea.
+Some of these customers are seasoned green tea drinkers looking for something specific, but more often, it's people who are new to green tea and want to try it because they have heard about its health benefits.
+If you're new to the world of green tea, you've come to the right place!
+In this article, we'll give you a brief overview of what green tea is and explain the differences between the different types.

 Stay tuned for our next article, where we'll delve into the health benefits of green tea and why it's a great choice for your daily cup!